M1 Garand Failure to Fire

 5Hammer Fails to Cock after Firing:

 This failure mode can be related to a failure to cycle, or it could be the hammer following the bolt home.
 This section will deal with the hammer following the bolt home.
 This failure mode normally occurs after the first shot.
 After a shot is fired the rifleman pulls the trigger and it goes all the way aft without resistance.
-In this case the hammer failed to latch with the sear and is now uncocked.
+In this case, the hammer failed to latch with the sear and is now uncocked.

 The trigger assembly should be removed from the rifle and the hammer hooks and sear inspected.
 Review the M1 Garand Inspection Article and verify both the sear and hammer are in spec.
 Perform the trigger assembly safety test.
-If either the hammer or sear are damaged then they should be replaced.
+If either the hammer or sear is damaged then they should be replaced.

-Next inspect the stock and look for signs that the stock is binding the trigger assembly.
+Next, inspect the stock and look for signs that the stock is binding the trigger assembly.
 Some newly manufactured stocks are not correctly inletted and can bind the trigger assembly.
 For short stroke problems see the Failure to Cycle Article.

 6Faulty or Defective Ammunition:

 Older surplus ammunition can on occasion fail to fire.
-This is a very uncommon occurance.
+This is a very uncommon occurrence.
 After waiting 30 seconds with the rifle pointed in a safe direction eject the cartridge.
 Inspect the primer to determine if the primer was struck hard enough to fire.
 If additional cartridges fail to fire, switch to a different lot of ammunition.
-If the new ammunition also fails to fire then it's likely a mechanical failure and not faulty or defective ammunition.
+If the new ammunition also fails to fire then it’s likely a mechanical failure and not faulty or defective ammunition.